 It’s important to research strategies to pay off your student loans as well as repayment options.
 Try to complete your exit counseling at your school to learn about your legal rights and responsibilities as a borrower.
 Then learn how much you owe and to whom.
 For example, ask yourself: Do you have federal loans and private student loans?
 How much do you owe on each?
 Find out when you can start making payments.
 Most forms of federal student aid will require you to start making payments after six months; private lenders may set other deadlines.

 Soon it will be time to start repaying your loans.
 Understand that smaller monthly payments mean you’ll pay more over time, so if possible, make additional principal payments.
 This will allow you to pay your loan off faster and pay less interest over time.
 Budget carefully and identify expenses you can cut so you can put the money toward student loan payments.
 Lastly, try to avoid taking on more debt until you pay down your student loans.
-(You can track how your student loan debt is affecting your credit by viewing your two free credit scores, updated monthly, on Credit.com.)
+(You can track how your student loan debt is affecting your credit by viewing your two free credit scores, updated every 14 days, on Credit.com.)

 More on Student Loans: